GrandLamas/packets/README.md

 ```

 You may now open the server to new clients using <code>Server#open</code>.<br>
-Every connecting client will receive a Handshake for checking the API version, not answering this handshake will result in closing the socket of this new client.
+Every connecting client will receive a Handshake for checking the API version, not answering this handshake will result in shutting down the client.

-You are also able to prevent the server from accepting new clients using <code>PacketServer#close</code> or shut it down entirely by using <code>Server#shutdown</code>
+You are also able to prevent the server from accepting new clients using <code>Server#close</code> or shut it down entirely by using <code>Server#shutdown</code>

 ## Quickstart - Client
-Opening a new (localhost-addressed) client is fairly simple.<br>
+Opening a new client is fairly simple.<br>
 ```
 Client client = new ClientBuilder().build(ADDRESS, PORT);
 ```